-Sexual repression and sexual abuse of children may increase the liklihood that a culture will spawn terrorism.
+Sexual repression and abuse of children create a culture that spawns terrorism and war.

 The recently-released movie Hysteria

 tackles a scientific, historically true, and racy subject: how sexual repression in Victorian England led to the invention of the vibrator.
 The movie looks fun, and the reasons for inventing the vibrator are funny.
 At the same time, parallels between Victorian England and contemporary terror-spawning Islamic countries merit serious attention.